Tennessee senator indicted on campaign cash scheme charges

 Kelsey, a Republican from Germantown, was elected to the General Assembly in 2009 and serves as chairman of the Senate Education Committee.
 He’s up for reelection in 2022.

+Republican Lt.
+Gov. Randy McNally, the leader of the state Senate, said he is reserving judgment for now.

+“I am obviously saddened by this news,” McNally said in a statement.
+“It is important to remember that under our laws, Senator Kelsey is innocent until proven guilty.
+He will have the opportunity to answer this indictment in the coming days.”

-Neither Kelsey nor Smith responded to phone calls and emailed requests for comment.
-Their first court appearance is scheduled for Nov.
+The first court appearance for Kelsey and Smith is scheduled for Nov.
 5. If convicted, they face up to five years in prison on each count.

 The indictment is the second time in a little more than a year that a Tennessee lawmaker has been indicted.